How can I help you?

 AWS.config.update({

-region: '**Your Region**', // Update this your region
+region: '**Your Region**', // Update this with the region

-accessKeyId: '*Your Access Key*', // Update this with your access key id
+accessKeyId: '*Your Access Key*', // Update this with the access key id

-secretAccessKey: '*Your Security Access Key*', // Update this with your secret access key
+secretAccessKey: '*Your Security Access Key*', // Update this with the secret access key

 });